songminhak/songminhak.github.io/_posts/2021-05-12-sample-post.markdown

 connect to link:

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
-File all bugs/feature requests at [Jekyll¡¯s GitHub repo][jekyll-gh].
+File all bugs/feature requests at [JekyllÂ¡Â¯s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll